Reduce Your Plastic Calculator

 Despite its detrimental impacts on the environment, plastic production has only continued to rise.
 In fact, by 2060, it will have increased nearly threefold.

-We've designed our reduce your plastic calculator to help reduce your plastic use and make you aware of your plastic footprint.
-You can easily set your goals and see how much plastic you will save over time!
-Keep reading to learn more about this tool and learn more about plastic pollution and its health and environmental effects.
+We’ve designed our reduce your plastic calculator to help you minimize your plastic use and understand your plastic footprint.
+You can easily set goals and see how much plastic you’ll save over time!
+Keep reading to learn more about how to reduce plastic use and explore the issues of plastic pollution, its health and environmental effects, and how we can push for .

 What are different types of plastic?